SwekeR-463/llm-hand-cricket/README.md

 OPENROUTER_API_KEY="your_api_key_here"
 ```

-If not set, the LLM will play random moves.
+If not set, the random move mode will be used.

 **Run the match:**